-“I loved that I was in university every day for a significant time, which was more than my previous university in comparison.
-I felt I was engaging more with my studies more and I also enjoyed having the choice of modules, as it made me feel as though I had a say in my own education.”
+“I loved that I was in University every day for a significant time, which was more than my previous university in comparison.
+I felt I was engaging more with my studies and I also enjoyed having the choice of modules, as it made me feel as though I had a say in my own education.”

 The transition from one university to another isn’t a very common step to take so understandably Laura was quite apprehensive at first.
 However, through the support of her tutors and peers she soon realised that she had nothing to worry about at all.

 “The transition was much easier than I expected, which I believe is down to the fantastic staff and support base I was provided with before and upon my arrival.
-I was quickly introduced to an amazing group of friends who helped me greatly with settling into the university.”
+I was quickly introduced to an amazing group of friends who helped me greatly with settling into the University.”

-It’s that same support system which Laura talks about the most about when discussing her time at UCLan, labelling the support and opportunities she has received at the university as ‘second to none.’
+It’s that same support system which Laura talks about the most about when discussing her time at UCLan, labelling the support and opportunities she has received at the university as “second to none.”

-“Becoming an ambassador has also provided me with the opportunity of becoming a Mobility Support Worker over the past year, which has helped my personal and professional development immensely.”
+She continued: “Becoming an ambassador has also provided me with the opportunity of becoming a Mobility Support Worker over the past year, which has helped my personal and professional development immensely.”